ekomoku/ekom-pbl/Project 6.md

 > Now,  your changes has been configured succesfuly, exit out of the gdisk console and do the same for the remaining disks.

+5. Use lsblk utility to view the newly configured partition on each of the 3 disks.